boldflight/BibleConverter/test_EPUB/output/1kings.md

 [32] He set up an altar for Baal in the temple of Baal he had built in Samaria.
 [33] Ahab also made an Asherah pole; he did more to anger the **Lord** God of Israel than all the kings of Israel who were before him.

 [34] During Ahab’s reign, Hiel the Bethelite rebuilt Jericho.
-Abiram, his firstborn son, died when he laid the foundation; Segub, his youngest son, died when he erected its gates, in keeping with the **Lord’**s message that he had spoken through Joshua son of Nun.
+Abiram, his firstborn son, died when he laid the foundation; Segub, his youngest son, died when he erected its gates, in keeping with the **Lord**'s message that he had spoken through Joshua son of Nun.

 ## Chapter 17

 ### Elijah Visits a Widow in Sidonian Territory

 [1] Elijah the Tishbite, from Tishbe in Gilead, said to Ahab, “As certainly as the **Lord** God of Israel lives (whom I serve), there will be no dew or rain in the years ahead unless I give the command.”
-[2] The **Lord’**s message came to him:
+[2] The **Lord**'s message came to him:
 [3] “Leave here and travel eastward.
 Hide out in the Kerith Valley near the Jordan.
 [4] Drink from the stream; I have already told the ravens to bring you food there.”
 [5] So he carried out the **Lord**’s message; he went and lived in the Kerith Valley near the Jordan.
 [6] The ravens would bring him bread and meat each morning and evening, and he would drink from the stream.

 [7] After a while, the stream dried up because there had been no rain in the land.
-[8] The **Lord’**s message came to him,
+[8] The **Lord**'s message came to him,
 [9] “Get up, go to Zarephath in Sidonian territory, and live there.
 I have already told a widow who lives there to provide for you.”
 [10] So he got up and went to Zarephath.
 When he went through the city gate, there was a widow gathering wood.
 He called out to her, “Please give me a little water in a cup, so I can take a drink.”
 [11] As she went to get it, he called out to her, “Please bring me a piece of bread.”